makrai/notes/pustejovsky95-generative-lex.md

 * for discussion, a system
   * based on typed feature structures such as Carpenter's (1992) system, and
-  * application to lexical semantics described in Copestake et al. (1993).
+  * application to lexical semantics described in Copestake+ (1993).
 The
   * two parts; the
     * type hierarchy itself, and the
     * constraint system operating over the types